oshadha2k01/react-app/README.md

 - **User Registration & Login**
   Secure registration and login with validation.
+- **Google OAuth Authentication**
+  Login with your Google account using Firebase Authentication.
 - **Product Catalog**
   Browse products by category, with responsive grid and filtering.
 - **Product Details & Purchase**
   View product details and purchase with billing/payment modal and PDF invoice.
 - **Cart & Favourites**
   Add/remove products to cart and favourites (unique per user).
 - **Profile Management**
   Edit profile in a modal, delete account, and logout.
 - **Responsive Design**
   Fully responsive for all devices.
 - **SweetAlert2 Notifications**
   Friendly alerts for all user actions.
 - **PDF Invoice**
   Download invoice after purchase.